Emergent dynamics in excitable flow systems

 where $V_R$ is a rest volume and $L_{ij}$ stands for the graph Laplacian. $L_{ij}$ is equal to the degree of $i$ if $i=j$ and $-1$ if $i\ne j$ but $i$ and $j$ are connected by a link, $L_{ij}=0$ otherwise.
+This relationship, connecting pressure and volume, is a phenomenological expression consistent with the physics of flow through an elastic medium (see Appendix A) and it is independent of the currents.
 When there is an accumulation of volume at one node, expression \eqref{eq_vol_pres} will result in a pressure distribution in the network that produces currents that will promote the dispersion of the accummulation.
 When the volume decreases in one node with respect to its neighbors, the pressure field will promote currents that will increase the volume at that node.
-In appendix \ref{sec_coupling_pres_vol} we discuss how the interaction with the external medium can produce such a qualitative behavior.